estherjk/estherjk.github.io/_posts/2020-04-02-custom-callout-styles-based-on-bootstrap.md

 ## Introduction

 The Bootstrap docs have nice callout styles that aren't part of the official distribution.
 Since I wanted to use them in my own site, I created my own extension.
-They are based off [Bootstrap's callout Scss file](https://github.com/twbs/bootstrap/blob/master/site/assets/scss/_callouts.scss).
+They are based off [Bootstrap's callout SCSS file](https://github.com/twbs/bootstrap/blob/master/site/assets/scss/_callouts.scss).

 Here they are in action: